Understanding Educational Assistance Programs: A Comprehensive FAQ

 The Takeaway

 Educational assistance programs offer valuable benefits that significantly reduce the financial burden of furthering education.
 Both employers and employees stand to gain from well-structured programs that align with IRS guidelines.
-As these programs are subject to specific IRS rules and potential legislative changes, staying informed through reliable sources like IRS publications and updates is crucial for maximizing the benefits while remaining compliant.
+As these programs are subject to specific IRS rules and potential legislative changes, staying informed through reliable sources like IRS publications and updates is important for maximizing the benefits while remaining compliant.

 SoFi at Work can also help.
 We’re experts in the employee education assistance space.
 With SoFi at work, you can access platforms and information that will help build the benefits needed to create a successful and loyal workforce.